firemodels/smv/Utilities/Scripts/README.md

 option:
 ```

-To generate an animation then, select option 2.
+To generate an animation, select option 2.

 ## qsmv.sh